Actyx/Actyx/web/developer.actyx.com/docs/os/api/event-service-v2.md

 ## Get information about known offsets

-You can get information from the Event Service about known offsets, i.e. what the event service believes to be the last offset for each stream.
+You can get information from the Event Service about known offsets, i.e. what the event service believes to be the latest offset for each stream.

 ### Request